antmicro/topwrap/docs/source/pipeline_manager.md

 3. Create block design in Pipeline Manager

     Upon successful connection to a Pipeline Manager server, Topwrap will generate and send to the server a specification describing the structure of previously selected IP cores.
 After that, you are free to create a custom block design by means of:
     * adding IP core instances to the block design.
-Note, that you can create multiple instances of the same IP core thanks to a `rename` option in a Pipeline Manager's node.
+Each Pipeline Manager's node has `delete` and `rename` options, which make it possible to remove the selected node and change its name respectively.
+This means that you can create multiple instances of the same IP core.
     * adjusting IP cores' parameters values.
-Each node may have input boxes in which you can enter parameters' values.
-Default values are added while adding an IP core to the block design.
+Each node may have input boxes in which you can enter parameters' values (default parameter values are added while adding an IP core to the block design):
-    * connecting IP cores' ports and interfaces
+    ```{image} img/node_parameters.png
+    ```
+    * connecting IP cores' ports and interfaces.
+Only connections between ports or interfaces of matching types are allowed.
+This is automatically checked by Pipeline Manager, as the types of nodes' ports and interfaces are contained in the loaded specification, so Pipeline Manager will prevent you from connecting non-matching interfaces (e.g. *AXI4* with *AXI4Lite* or a port with an interface).
+A green line will be displayed if a connection is possible to create, or a red line elsewhere:
+    ```{image} img/invalid_connection.png
+    ```
     * specifying external ports or interfaces in the top module.
-This can be done by creating `External Input`, `External Output` or `External Inout` metanodes and creating connections between them and chosen ports/interfaces.
+This can be done by adding `External Input`, `External Output` or `External Inout` metanodes and creating connections between them and chosen ports or interfaces.
+Note that you should adjust the name of the external port or interface in a textbox inside selected metanode.
+In the example below, output port `pwm` of `litex_pwm_top` IP core will be made external in the generated top module and the external port name will be set to `ext_pwm`:
+    ```{image} img/external_port.png
+    ```
+    Note, that you don't always have to create a new block design by hand - you can use a {ref}`design import <import-design>` feature to load an existing block design from a description in Topwrap's yaml format.

+    An example block design in Pipeline Manager for the PWM project may look like this:

     ```{image} img/pwm_design.png
     ```

-    There are several rules, that need to be followed while creating a block desing:
-    * only connections between ports or interfaces of matching types are allowed.
-This is automatically checked by the Pipeline Manager, as the types of nodes' inputs and outputs are contained in the loaded specification, so Pipeline Manager will prevent you from connecting non-matching interfaces (e.g. *AXI4* with *AXI4Lite*).
-    * parameters values can be integers of different bases (e.g. `0x28`, `40` or `0b101000`) or arithmetic expressions, that are later evaluated using [numexpr.evaluate()](https://numexpr.readthedocs.io/en/latest/api.html#numexpr.evaluate) function (e.g. `(AXI_DATA_WIDTH+1)/4` is a valid parameter value assuming that a parameter named `AXI_DATA_WIDTH` exists in the same IP core).
-You can also write a parameter value in a Verilog format (e.g. `8'b00011111` or `8'h1F`) - in such case it will be interpreted as a fixed-width bit vector.
-In order to check the validity of provided parameters values, use a {ref}`design validation <validate-design>` feature.
-    * a single port or interface cannot be external and connected to another IP core at the same time

-    Note, that you don't always have to create a new block design by hand - you can use a {ref}`design import <import-design>` feature to load an existing block design from a description in Topwrap's yaml format.

 ## Pipeline Manager features